kleeener/docs/data/reusables/audit_log/searching-for-a-token-on-githubcom.md

-While searching the audit log on {% data variables.product.prodname_dotcom %}, include `hashed_token:"VALUE"` in your search query, replacing `VALUE` with the SHA-256 hash of the token.
+While searching the audit log on {% data variables.product.prodname_dotcom %}, include `data.hashed_token:"VALUE"` in your search query, replacing `VALUE` with the SHA-256 hash of the token.

 {% note %}